 The best employers know that people are more productive when their physical and mental wellbeing is prioritised.
 However, while some forward-thinking companies are making strides in the wellbeing department – implementing fitness initiatives, providing fresh fruit and organising company socials – there is one fundamental component to wellbeing that continues to get a bad rep in the business world: sleep.

 At some point, it became trendy to survive on four hours sleep and six cups of coffee a day.
-But 2020 is the year this will change.
-Yes, napping at work is set to become the next big thing.
+But this year, that’s set to change.
+Yes, napping at work is set to become the next office design trend of 2020.
 No really, it is.

 While the idea of napping at work might seem strange, a 20-minute power nap can improve learning and memory, prevent stress, boost creativity and increase productivity.
 And, in our annual workplace report 29% of British employees confirmed they would use a sleep pod if it were available in their office.
 As the presence of sleep pods in the workplace becomes normalised and the benefits to businesses are made apparent, we predict this number will skyrocket over the coming months.

 Afterall, several industry leaders have already invested in this wellness-based office design trend.
 Google has installed sleep pods in its offices, Nike’s headquarters now features sleep and meditation rooms and we recently installed sleeping pods in Gymshark’s new headquarters in Solihull.